-The Law Offices of Scott Warmuth will help you provide the documentation needed to successfully obtain an EB-1 visa.
+The Law Offices of Scott Warmuth will help you provide the documentation needed to successfully obtain a green card.
 There are several steps immigrants must take to successfully adjust status.

-Only eligible immigrants will be able to perform and adjustment of status.
+Only eligible immigrants will be able to perform an adjustment of status.
 The vast majority of immigrants must meet the following eligibility requirements:

 - You are eligible to receive a green card.